 - 12 Silent Features of Senior Citizen Saving Scheme (SCSS)

-Senior Citizen Saving Scheme (SCSS) is a government-backed scheme offered only for the Senior Citizens of India.
+The Senior Citizen Saving Scheme (SCSS) is a government-backed scheme offered only for the Senior Citizens of India.
 It offers a rate of interest of 7.4% p.a.
-This scheme is best suited for senior citizen or retirees having 2 major investment objectives
+This scheme is best suited for senior citizens or retirees who have 2 major investment objectives

 (i) Security of Principal amount